 This is mostly a myth.
 While you may deter the laziest “drive-by attackers”, any determined attackers will relay through a VM residing inside the United States (for example, a compromised IaaS VM hosted in Amazon or Azure), or use a VPN proxy with an exit node inside the United States.

-Important note: IP-Fencing policies will not block *all* IPv6 address unless you check the box “Include unknown areas.”
+Important note: IP-Fencing policies that use regions (example: block all Countries outside the USA) will not block *all* IPv6 address unless you check the box “Include unknown areas.”
 This is because some IPv6 blocks are not associated with a particular location.

 “I can’t block legacy auth because we don’t have an Azure AD Premium license”